Individuals who are selected for the MTES must:

 Special consideration is given to state/community college graduates.

 The annual amount of the Minority Teacher Education Scholarship is $4,000.

 Awards are only disbursed during the Fall and Spring semesters, in the amount of $2,000 per semester.
 Students may be eligible to receive the scholarship for up to two consecutive years.

 The Florida Fund for Minority Teachers, Inc. hosts an Annual Teacher Recruitment and Retention Symposium.
 Scholars, community college students, board members, school district representatives, and institutional contacts attend the conference each year.
 Conference sessions and workshops provide participants with professional development and networking skills.
-Community college students are invited to attend the conference to learn more about the advantages of entering the teaching profession.
+State/Community college students are invited to attend the conference to learn more about the advantages of entering the teaching profession.
 District recruiters from across the state use the conference as a recruiting venue.